 If you want to use black in your design, we recommend using the CMYK values of (30, 30, 30, 100) as we've found this to be the most effective when printing.

-If you send us a Word or PowerPoint document, for example, we’ll convert it from RGB to CMYK colour and then send a proof back to you of how this will look.
+If you send us a Word or PowerPoint document, for example, we’ll convert it from RGB to CMYK colour and then send a proof back to you, which is an image showing how your design will look when set up for print.
 Below you’ll find my guides for: Adobe Photoshop, Adobe InDesign, Adobe Illustrator and Microsoft Publisher.

 Adobe PhotoshopYou’ll set your colour settings in Photoshop when the document is first created.
 Look at the first image below to see the right settings for CMYK.